FengJunJian/unbiased-teacher/README.md

 ## Prerequisites

-- Linux or macOS with Python ≥ 3.6
+- Win10，Linux or macOS with Python ≥ 3.6
-- PyTorch ≥ 1.5 and torchvision that matches the PyTorch installation.
+- PyTorch ≥ 1.8 and torchvision that matches the PyTorch installation.

 ## Install PyTorch in Conda env